WolfSoko/wol-sok-mono/libs/public/nx-aws-cdk-v2/README.md

 ## License

-This project is MIT licensed 2022 Adrian Görisch
+This project is MIT licensed 2022 Wolfram Sokollek

 ## Special thanks